 Instead of “cha-ching” to your bank account, you hear “chirp chirp.”

 Hold on.
-Before concluding you’re a failure and selling online courses isn’t your calling, rest assured: failure is a critical part of success.
+Before concluding you’re a failure and selling online courses isn’t your calling, or worse, that you're better of shutting down your online course, rest assured: failure is a critical part of success.

 No, really.
 This isn’t your run-of-the-mill fluff talking -- that’s what the data says.